 If you have a startup, then this has probably been a challenging year for you.
-You have Covid-19 to worry about, as well as racial equality demonstrations.
+You have Covid-19 to worry about, as well as racial equality demonstrations that arise as a result of racial discrimination in job hiring.

 Many business owners feel that these demonstrations are for a good cause.
 They’re part of a long-overdue race-relations conversation.